 When developing your menu, you should include a variety of food items so that you can attract a wide customer base.
 Even if your menu focuses on a specific type of cuisine, you need to be certain you're including items that people with different tastes can enjoy.

 After writing your menu, you should test out a few of your dishes.
 Prepare a few of your planned dishes for your friends and family members, and then ask for their feedback.
 You should make sure that they critique both the quality of the food you have prepared and the overall services.
 Take this advice and then refine your food and service as needed.
 Don't stop experimenting until your food is excellent and your service is quick and friendly.

 Now, you need to find a suitable space for your business.
 Even small catering businesses will need to find a rental space, as it is usually illegal to run a catering company out of one's home.
 Research the health codes in your jurisdiction to see what qualifications your kitchen will need.

 If it's possible, you should rent time from a commercial kitchen.
 Although you may need to do some searching, you should be able to find a commercial kitchen that will allow you to use the space for a few hours or days.
 Renting time in a commercial kitchen is a good choice if you're only planning on offering your services on the weekend or select days and times during the month.

 If you need help obtaining a catering business license, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.